-- The Greece Open Government Action Plan 2019-2021 includes actions aimed at the cooperation, interaction and consultation with civil society actors in the objects of open government. - The last three Open Government Partnership National Action Plans have been developed by involving the stakeholders and members of the civil society in a series of group discussions; - The sustainable development plan for the island of Gavdos has been drafted through cocreation; - Greece counts five active qualified trust service providers; - Eighty-four percent of public services in Greece can be completed entirely online.
+- The Greece Open Government Action Plan 2019-2021 includes actions aimed at the cooperation, interaction and consultation with civil society actors on the topic of open - The last three Open Government Partnership National Action Plans have been developed by involving the stakeholders and members of the civil society in a series of group discussions; - The sustainable development plan for the island of Gavdos has been drafted through co- - Greece counts five active qualified trust service providers; - Eighty-four percent of public services in Greece can be completed entirely online.

-Training on digital matters No detailed information is available.
+No detailed information is available.